Peugeot 308: Cabriolet

 A cabriolet with a retractable hardtop known as the 308 CC replaced the Peugeot 307 CC in February 2009.
 The roof folds into the boot in twenty seconds, and at up to speeds of 7.5 mi/h.
-With the roof up the boot space capacity is 465 litres but this reduces to 266 litres with the roof down.
+With the roof up the boot space capacity is 465 dm3 but this reduces to 266 dm3 with the roof down.

 Saloon

-In September 2011, Peugeot presented, for the market in China, a four-door saloon (sedan) version of the 308.
+In September 2011, Peugeot presented, for the market in China, a four-door saloon/sedan version of the 308.
 This version produced for the market in China by Dongfeng is based on 308 facelift, but differs from the model in Europe, with large front grille, more chrome on the hips and different shape of the LED tail lights.
 The interior is identical to the European model.

-The engine range includes a petrol 1.6 16V 110 hp and 143 hp 2.0 16V.
-The trunk has a volume of 502 litres.
-The Peugeot 308 sedan, sold at 160.000 units in three years, joins the Peugeot 408 in China, a C segment car with a slightly higher price.
+The engine range includes a petrol 1.6 16V 110hp and 143hp 2.0 16V.
+The boot/trunk has a volume of 502 dm3.
+The Peugeot 308 saloon/sedan, which sold 160,000 units in three years, joins the Peugeot 408 in China, a C-segment car with a slightly higher price.